 - The recognition that young parents may themselves have been in the care system as children and may be particularly anxious or even distrustful of working with professionals.

-- Convening a Young Parents Panel designed to give young parents a national voice;
+- Developed a Young Parents Panel designed to give young parents a national voice with decision-makers

-- Providing specialist training to individuals working within youth organisations to equip them to be able advocates for young parents within the child protection system;
+- Provided specialist training to individuals within youth organisations to equip them to be able advocates for young parents within the child protection system